Float Fishing In Ontario – When, Where And How

 The Best Swivels For Float Fishing

-It’s common to use one to 3 swivels on your line to help keep twist out of the line and to connect different diameters of line.
+It’s common to use one to 3 swivels on your line to help keep the twist out of the line and to connect different diameters of line.

 I recommend the Raven XX and the XXX small swivels seen HERE.